SchweizerischeBundesbahnen/scion-workbench/CONTRIBUTING.md

 - `npm run workbench-testing-app:lint`\
   Lints the `workbench-testing-app`.

-### Commands for working on the workbench-client testing application
+### Commands for working on the workbench testing application with microfrontend support enabled

-- `npm run workbench-client-fixture:serve`\
+- `npm run workbench-testing-app-fixture:serve`\
-  Serves the `workbench-testing-app` and two instances of the `workbench-client-testing-app` using the Angular CLI.
+  Serves the `workbench-testing-app` and an instance of the `workbench-client-testing-app` using the Angular CLI.
 Open the page http://localhost:4200 to load the workbench host app into your browser.\
   Uncomment the section `PATH-OVERRIDE-FOR-DEVELOPMENT` in `tsconfig.json` to have hot module reloading support.

 - `npm run workbench-client-testing-app:ci:build`\